-Canadian University Dubai located in the Emirate of Dubai, was officially licensed from the 1st of August 2006 by the United Arab Emirates Ministry of Education - Higher Education Affairs to award degrees/qualifications in higher education.
+Canadian University Dubai located in the Emirate of Dubai, was officially licensed from 1st of August, 2006 by the Commission for Academic Accreditation (CAA) - Ministry of Education, United Arab Emirates (UAE), to award degrees/qualifications in higher education.
+All of our programs are accredited by the Commission for Academic Accreditation (CAA) - Ministry of Education, UAE.